SpecificProtagonist/jvm/README.md

 - objects are currently are `Box::leak`ed

 Unsafe is currently used in the following ways:
-- when accessing fields, as correct alignment is required
+- when accessing fields (in `fields_storage.rs` and when dereferencing pointers to objects)
 - to cast the lifetime of Classes, Strings, … to the lifetime of the JVM, as they are never reallocated and are allocated in `TypedArena`s which are only dropped when the JVM is dropped